Francisco J. Ayala: Sexual harassment investigation

 Four women (professor Kathleen Treseder, another professor, an assistant dean, and one graduate student), alleged that Ayala had sexually harassed them, prompting an investigation led by Erik Pelowitz at UC Irvine's Office of Equal Opportunity and Diversity.
 The university investigators concluded that Ayala violated the university's policies on sexual harassment and sex discrimination in the cases of three of the four women, and found that the conduct at issue extended to 2004 and had led to previous warnings to Ayala.
 The investigators' report also concluded that Ayala "engaged in a campaign with the highest University officials to influence the outcome of this investigation."
 Ayala denied most allegations against him, and wrote to the university's chancellor, Howard Gillman, "I have never intentionally caused sexual harassment to anybody.
 To the extent that my actions may have caused harm to others ...
 I apologize from the deepest of my heart and of my mind."
 He resigned effective July 1, 2018.

 Ayala was represented in the investigation by attorney Susan Estrich.
 The investigation against Ayala extended to more than 60 witnesses, and the outcome divided scholars.
 Camilo José Cela Conde and Elizabeth Loftus defended him, the latter saying that she was "shocked that this man's life was ruined over this collection of reactions to his behavior" and described the allegations as "thin."
 In contrast, T. Jane Zelikova, the founder of 500 Women Scientists, supported Ayala's ouster.
-Ann Olivarius, a lawyer and sexual harassment expert who reviewed the report at the request of Science magazine, said that the Ayala did not "have sex with students or pressure them directly for sex" but "clearly made multiple women feel degraded" and continued to do so "after senior university officials warned him to stop acting in these ways."
+Ann Olivarius, a lawyer and sexual harassment expert who reviewed the report at the request of Science magazine, said that Ayala did not "have sex with students or pressure them directly for sex" but "clearly made multiple women feel degraded" and continued to do so "after senior university officials warned him to stop acting in these ways."

 Ayala returned to his private life, and the university removed his name from the School of Biological Sciences, the Science Library, and endowed chairs that had been named after Ayala.
 The American Association for the Advancement of Science removed his fellowship status.
 The U.S. National Academy of Sciences rescinded Ayala's membership for violation of Section 4 of the NAS Code of Conduct, effective June 23, 2021.